Algebraic Data Integration: Introduction

 \subsection{Background}

-Our data model extends a particular category-theoretic data model which we call the {\it functorial data model} (FDM)~\cite{Spivak:2012:FDM:2324905.2325108}.
-Originating in the late 1990s~\cite{Fleming02adatabase}, the FDM defines a schema to be a finitely-presented category~\cite{BW}: a directed, labelled multi-graph and a set of path equality constraints; and defines an instance on a schema $S$ to be a set-valued functor: a set of tables representing functions.
-An example FDM schema and instance about employees and departments is shown in figure~\ref{fdm1}.
+Our data model extends a particular category-theoretic data model that we call the {\it functorial data model} (FDM)~\cite{Spivak:2012:FDM:2324905.2325108}.
+Originating in the late 1990s~\cite{Fleming02adatabase}, the FDM defines a schema $S$ to be a finite presentation of a category~\cite{BW}: a directed, labeled multi-graph and a set of path equality constraints such as shown in Figure~\ref{fdm1}.
+In this figure, the nodes of the graph indicate ``entities'' of employees, departments, and strings, and the arrows represent functions between entities, such as the assignment of a name to each employee.
+The equations in the graph serve as data integrity constraints, indicating, for example, that secretaries work in the same department they are the secretary for.
+An instance $I$ on $S$ (a.k.a, an $S$-instance) is a set of tables, one per node in S, and a set of columns, one per edge in $S$, that obey the equations in $S$.
+Such an instance determines a functor $S \to {\bf Set}$, where {\bf Set} is the category of sets and functions.
+In this paper, we will write both ``.'' and ``;'' to refer to left to right composition in a category, and ``$\circ$'' to refer to right to left composition.